react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `pressColor` - color for material ripple (Android >= 5.0 only)
 - `pressOpacity` - opacity for pressed tab (iOS and Android < 5.0 only)
 - `scrollEnabled` - whether to enable scrollable tabs
-- `tabWidth` - optional custom tab width
 - `tabStyle` - style object for the tab
 - `indicatorStyle` - style object for the tab indicator
 - `labelStyle` - style object for the tab label
+- `style` - style object for the tab bar

 Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different objects.